tencentyun/intlcloud-documents/yehe_doc/基础存储服务/云硬盘/购买指南/欠费说明_intl_en.md

 </tr>
 <tr>
 <td><b>Expiration alert</b></td>
 <td>We will send you an expiration alert via email, SMS and Message Center every other day starting 7 days (the 7th, 5th, 3rd, and 1st days) before your monthly subscribed resources expire.
-The collaborators under your account can configure the receipt method in the console > Message Center > <a href="https://console.cloud.tencent.com/message/subscription">Message Subscription</a> and add recipients in the manner instructed in <a herf="https://cloud.tencent.com/document/product/555/35518">Overdue Payment Alert</a>.
+The collaborators under your account can configure the receipt method in the console > Message Center > <a href="https://console.cloud.tencent.com/message/subscription">Message Subscription</a> and add recipients in the manner instructed in Overdue Payment Alert.
 </td>
 </tr>
 <tr>